 President and CEO, CAMH

-An honors graduate of the Faculty of Medicine at the University of Toronto (U of T), Dr. Zahn completed her residency training in neurology.
-She also holds an MSc in Health Administration from U or T. Dr. Zahn is a Fellow of the Royal College of Physicians and Surgeons of Canada and a Professor in the U of T Faculty of Medicine.
-She is a Fellow of the American Academy of Neurology and is internationally recognized for her contributions to neurologic education and to standards of practice in neurology.
-Dr. Zahn earned a Masters in Health Science Degree in Health Administration at U of T and has made numerous contributions to health care in Ontario through leadership in technology assessment, chronic disease management and stroke care coordination and mental healthcare system improvement.
+She received her MD (honors) from the Faculty of Medicine at the University of Toronto (U of T), where she completed her residency training in neurology.
+She also holds an MSc in Health Administration from U or T. Dr. Zahn is a Professor in the U of T Faculty of Medicine and a Fellow of the Royal College of Physicians and Surgeons of Canada.
+She is a Fellow and former board member of the American Academy of Neurology and is internationally recognized for her influence on education and practice standards in neurology and has made numerous contributions to health care in Ontario through her leadership in hospital integration, technology assessment, chronic disease management, stroke care coordination and mental healthcare system improvement.